scottmillers/Terraform/aws/learn-terraform/databases/docs/dynamodb/docs/dynamodb-operations.md

 - Limit impact using Limit or reduce the size of the result and pause
 - For faster performance, use parallel scans
 - Can use ProjectionExpression and FilterExpression (no changes to RCU)
+- Supports pagination using -max-items and -starting-token as part of the scan command